Fahmiyacm/Shawarma_Admin/ReadMe.md

 Logging: Logs output to console or Streamlit logs for debugging.

+## Hugging Face Deployment Notes
+This app is configured for Hugging Face Spaces with a Docker runtime.
+- Ensure you set `DATABASE_URL` in Space **Settings → Secrets**.
+- The Space will auto-build using the `Dockerfile` in this repo.
+- Streamlit runs on port 8501.
 ## Conclusion

 The Shawarma DKENZ Admin Dashboard offers a simple, powerful interface for managing restaurant data and sales trends.
 It’s fully integrated with Neon and ready for deployment on platforms like Render.